atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 and set :code:`Action "Start"` for HelloWorldPublisher and HelloWorldSubscriber.
 Finish the change by selecting :code:`OK`.

-Visual Studio is now ready to actually run the Hello World example, which can be done by selecting :code:`Debug` -> :code:`Start without debugging`.
+Visual Studio is now ready to actually run the *Hello World!* example, which can be done by selecting :code:`Debug` -> :code:`Start without debugging`.
 Both the HelloworldSubscriber and the HelloworldPublisher will be